duailibe/pipenv-local-deps-repro/README.md

-Reproduction of a local transitive dependency on pipenv.
+Reproduction of the pipenv bug with transitive local dependencies.

 Clone this repo and run `pipenv lock` and it will fail with: